Roche

 Roche does not have any UK Weimaraners in her pedigree.
 She was bred by Eleonore Lequime at the Des Brumes Des Bois kennel in Belgium.

-During Covid, we took an epic trip to Belgium to collect her at 9wks and then lived in Europe with her until her Pet Passport allowed her to travel with us to the UK at 15wks.
+During Covid, we took an epic trip to Belgium to collect Roche at 9wks and then we lived in Europe with her until her Pet Passport allowed her to travel with us to the UK at 15wks.
+This meant we could socialise her properly.

 Roche’s dad (West) is 100% US field trial lines (Southpaw).
 He has many outstanding US field Weims behind him.
 West was imported from US to Belgium by Roche’s breeder and is now a French (Autumn) field trial champion.